Tuesday, 20 August 2019

 For the subsequent history of this family and to see some pictures of this haveli taken in 2004, during the visit of Mr Mehirr Nath a member of this family; you may visit the following link:

-It is interesting to know that one member of this large family Mr Mehirr Chopra son of Joginer and Kusum Chopra, came to visit their ancestral home in 2004.
-Luckily he visited this haveli before it was demolished and saw the glory of his home with his own eyes.
+It is interesting to know that one member of this large family Mr Mehirr Chopra son of Joginder and Kusum Chopra, came to visit their ancestral home in 2004.
+Luckily, he visited this haveli before it was demolished and saw the glory of his home with his own eyes.
 He also took some pictures.
 The details of this visit can be seen on the above-mentioned link.
-At present the descendants of the Diwan family are scattered in many countries like India, Britain, Canada and USA.
+At present, the descendants of the Diwan family are scattered in many countries like India, Britain, Canada, and USA.
 You will find many details about them on the link given above.

 Mehirr Chopra with the current residents of this haveli.
 (2004)